gbooker/json5/README.md

 ```

 ## `json5.hpp`
-TBD
+Provides the basic types of `json5::Document`, `json5::Value`, and `json5::IndependentValue`.
+A `Value` represents a value within JSON but it relies on a `Document` for storage of non-primitive (string, array, object) data.
+A `Value` may be more difficult to manipulate which is why the `IndependentValue` is provided.
+An `IndependentValue` is self-contained and indepenedent of any other object.
+It contains a variant which respresents all possible JSON value types.
+Parsing is faster with a `Document` than with an `IndependentValue` due to its compact nature and small number of memory allocations.

 ## `json5_input.hpp`
-Provides functions to load `json5::Document` from string, stream or file.
+Provides functions to load `json5::Document` or `json5::IndependentValue` from string, stream or file.

 ## `json5_output.hpp`
-Provides functions to convert `json5::Document` into string, stream or file.
+Provides functions to convert `json5::Document` or `json5::IndependentValue` into string, stream or file.

 ## `json5_builder.hpp`
+Defines `Builder`s for building `Document`s and `IndependentValue`s.
+Also provides the basis for building arbitrary objects via reflection.

 ## `json5_reflect.hpp`